As George recovers from injuries in his apartment, he gradually becomes obsessed with his roommate's suspicious activities.

 The use of a possession plot is nothing new, but Insomnium puts a fun new twist on it – besides the use of a strong bro-mance bond at its center, it uses the simple idea of proximity, rather than demonic, Regan-esque possession of the innocent as its central idea.
 No spoilers of course, but I don’t think the ending was as clear as it could have been.
 Perhaps that is my own shortcoming, but from what I was told by the filmmakers – there are plans for a possible sequel and even a potential trilogy.
 So burning questions (nothing dire, mind you – the film works as is) will find additional answers in later chapters.

-The film had its Los Angeles premiere at this year’s inaugural Horror Haus Film Festival, where it was nominated for Best Feature Film and Best Actor (Pennington).
+The film had its Los Angeles premiere at the inaugural Horror Haus Film Festival a few years back, where it was nominated for Best Feature Film and Best Actor (Pennington).
 It won an Audience Choice Award as well as a Best Supporting Actor award for Browning.

 A fictional relationship – with tinges of non-fictional bonds as well as the actors portraying the characters exhibiting these tried-and-true connections – is the easy highlight of a very good film.